tanshio/phpAnalyticsIP/README.md

 phpAnalyticsIP
 ==============

-IP and Cookie set Google Analytics
+IP and Cookie set to Google Analytics